feiyuw/feiyuw.github.io/_posts/2016-07-04-a-glance-of-web-ta.md

 Changing your python common code to a RobotFramework library is almost **0** effort.
 Or you can use exist library [Selenium2Library](//github.com/robotframework/Selenium2Library).

-I recommanded you writing your own one, as the interface of webdriver is very simple, and it's quite easy for you to write your own.
+I recommended you writing your own one, as the interface of webdriver is very simple, and it's quite easy for you to write your own.

 ## Performance testing related